 2.5 Overcoming barriers to more active learning in lectures

 Section 2 has presented a number of alternatives to traditional practice in economics lectures.
 Whilst these approaches are becoming increasingly common in practice, there are various barriers which restrict their adoption:

-- Preparation time: preparing materials (e.g. PowerPoint slides), rewriting lecture notes, etc.;
+- Preparation time: preparing materials, such as PowerPoint slides with integrated questions, questions in other formats, worksheets or handouts, rewriting lecture notes, etc.;

 - Other time costs: maintaining a virtual learning environment (VLE), answering student questions in an online environment, the time taken to gain and evaluate student feedback;